 Executive summary

 This document details the work done to release the first demonstrator of the EGI Service Registry and Marketplace.
-The EGI marketplace has the ambition of becoming the platform where an ecosystem of EGI related services can be promoted, discovered and shared, including EGI offered services as well as discipline and community specific tools and services enabled by EGI and/or provided by third parties under defined agreements.
+The EGI marketplace has the ambition of becoming the platform where an ecosystem of EGI related services can be promoted, discovered, shared and accessed, including EGI offered services as well as discipline and community specific tools and services enabled by EGI and/or provided by third parties under defined agreements.

-As follow-up of the analysis of existing solutions, open-source tools and extensions to implement the EGI marketplace done during the first year of the project, the assessment of technologies has been further refined in the last months taking into account the defined criteria.
+As follow-up of existing solutions’ analysis, the assessment of technologies to implement the EGI marketplace has been further refined taking into account the defined criteria.
 As outcome of this activity, the previously depicted plan has been partially amended and we have decided to assess two technologies with live instances: PrestaShop and Open IRIS.
-The latter was the most promising solution identified during the first evaluation to fully fulfil the marketplace requirements.
-Instead, PrestaShop is a free, open source e-commerce solution largely adopted in the commercial world with a wide community behind that guarantees for its sustainability.
-The adoption of PrestaShop could potentially reduce the cost EGI will incur to maintain a solution such us Open IRIS and, in addition, could help on designing a marketplace ready to attract commercial actors, such as SMEs.
+The latter was identified during the first evaluation as the most promising solution to fully fulfil the marketplace requirements.
+In comparison, PrestaShop is a free, open source e-commerce solution largely adopted in the commercial world with a wide community behind it, guaranteeing technical sustainability.
+PrestaShop could therefore have a lower total cost of maintenance than Open IRIS, as well as could result a more attractive interface towards the commercial sector, primarily to SMEs.

+A data model for the marketplace has been defined.
+It reflects the EGI service catalogue structure and is made of a three-level hierarchy where the first level contains the EGI service areas (categories in the marketplace) and the second level maps to the EGI services (sub-categories in the marketplace).
+Furthermore, there is an additional level that defines the EGI service options (products in the marketplace).
+The service options represent the products that the end user could access or request in the marketplace.

+A subset of such data model has been implemented in the two marketplace demonstrators, based on PrestaShop and Open IRIS, to assess the capabilities offered by these two tools.
+The outcome of such evaluation demonstrated that both technologies present different kinds of limitations that prevent to fully satisfy all the EGI requirements.
+PrestaShop is a very powerful tool to implement a marketplace but it needs to be deeply customised with additional plugins and ad hoc developments to properly act as EGI marketplace.
+An assessment of the costs EGI would incur is needed.
+Open IRIS could be adopted as tool to implement the EGI marketplace only if both identified licensing and technical issues will be fixed in the next months.
+In parallel to further evaluation of these two technologies, other solutions will be examined such as the WordPress ecommerce plugin from WPMUDEV.org

-The deployment of the two EGI marketplace demonstrators based on PrestaShop and Open IRIS required a prior analysis to understand the relation between the marketplace with the EGI service catalogue and its Integrated Management System (IMS) process and procedures.
-Such analysis also covered a first study of the marketplace interfaces towards the other EGI tools that included the definition of the implementation guidelines of the service access workflow in the marketplace and the study of the impact on the other EGI tools involved in this process, e-Grant and the Long Tail of Science (LToS) platform, which should be re-designed to remove redundant features.
+The deployment of the two EGI marketplace demonstrators required a prior analysis of the relation between the marketplace and the EGI service catalogue with its Integrated Management System (IMS) process and procedures.
+The analysis also covered a first study of the marketplace interfaces towards the other EGI tools that are planned to be used by the marketplace to facilitate users’ access to the registered services.
+Particularly the EGI e-GRANT and the Long Tail of Science (LToS) platform, which should be re-designed to remove redundant features.
 The analysis of the interfaces with the other tools will start in the next months after the first evaluation of the two prototypes will be completed.